anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 Enrollment program tokens expire every 365 days.
 The token is needed to view and manage your devices in the Intune for Education portal.
 You'll need to [renew it yearly](renew-ios-certificate-token.md).

 ### Device enrollment profile
-Intune for Education creates and applies an iOS enrollment profile to each enrollment profie you configure.
+Intune for Education creates and applies an iOS enrollment profile to each enrollment profile you configure.

 All iOS devices added to Intune for Education are set to supervised mode.
 As an admin, supervised mode allows you more control over your school's devices.
 For example, you can push new apps or app updates silently to a device.
 For a complete list of supervised-only settings, see the article, [Configurations requiring supervision](/intune/device-restrictions-ios#settings-that-require-supervised-mode).